 Dr. Wiley graduated M.D. from Trinity College (Toronto), in 1889.
 He was a gold medal recipient upon his graduation.
-He worked in the medical practice of Dr. Teeter in Akron before moving to Dresden.
+He worked in the medical practice of Dr. Teeter in Akron, Ohio before moving to Dresden, Ontario.
 He joined the Dresden practice of Dr. William Henry Bullis on the 18th of November, 1889.
 (Dr. Bullis moved to Rochester, New York in 1895).

-Dr. Wiley married Jeanette “Jennie” Douglas Whillans on the 30th of September, 1890 in Bosanquet Twp, Lambton County.
+Dr. Wiley married Jeanette “Jennie” Douglas Whillans on the 30th of September, 1890 in Bosanquet Township (Lambton County), Ontario.
 (Bosanquet Twp no longer exists and has been replaced by other township names.)
-She was born on the 1st of January, 1867, on a farm near St. Mary’s, Ontario.
+Mrs. Wiley was born on the 1st of January, 1867, near St. Mary’s, Ontario.
 Mrs. Wiley was the eldest of 6 children born to William Whillans and the former Margaret Grant.
-Her parents were farmers and her siblings were; John, Mary, Isabella, Elizabeth and Grant.
+Her parents were farmers and her siblings were; John Whillans, Mary Galbraith Whillans, Isabella Smibert Whillans, Elizabeth Catherine Whillans and Duncan Grant Whillans.
 Dr. William Henry Bullis acted as a witness at their wedding ceremony.

-His brother Dr. Walter Davidson Wiley joined him in his medical practice after the departure of Dr. Bullis.
+Dr. Wiley’s brother Dr. Walter Davidson Wiley joined him in his medical practice after the departure of Dr. Bullis in 1895.
 His brother remained in Dresden for 10 years before moving to Brantford in 1905.

 Dr. Wiley’s son-in-law, Dr. Russell Donald McAlpine (married to Madge Wiley) took over the medical practice in Dresden.
 Dr. Wiley’s son Harcourt “Irvine” Wiley became a physician in 1919.
-Dr. H. Irvine Wiley did not practice in Chatham-Kent.
-He practiced in the Windsor area and he served with Canadian Armed Services during World War I. (Dr. H. Irvine Wiley appears on the Gathering Our Heroes website.)
+Dr. H. Irvine Wiley practiced medicine in the Windsor area and he served with the Canadian Armed Services during World War I. (Dr. H. Irvine Wiley appears on the Gathering Our Heroes website.)

 *Photo of Dr. Wiley courtesy of The Dresden Public Library.

-**His brother Dr. Walter Davidson Wiley and Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.
+**Dr. Wiley’s brother Dr. Walter Davidson Wiley, Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.